How to Hear Real German Conversations, Anywhere (with English Translations!)

-Every video comes with English translated subtitles, but we’ll also highlight some important phrases and their English translations that you can start using right away.
+Every video comes with English translated subtitles, but I’ll also highlight some important phrases and their English translations that you can start using right away.

 Authentic Videos Supercharged for German Learners